-Nothing is like a mothers love and wisdom.
-This year we offered many local moms in South Carolina, the Compassion Award.
-We chose moms who had been serving the deprived areas of Lancaster SC.
+This year we honored the Mother Principle, through lifting up the work of women who work tirelessly in local communities.
 They included: Mrs. Dr. Stella Williams (Founder, Total United Family Outreach Program), County Council Woman Charlene Mc Griff (Founder, Palmetto Citizens Against Sexual Assault), Council Woman Linda Blackmon-Brace (Founder, Michael Blackmon Foundation), Theresa Funderburke (Co-Founder, Kenaki Studios).

 The Category of Commitment2Action: Linda Tucker, Founder of Global White Lion Protection Fund

 No one can tell Linda’s story like Linda.
 But we will try.
 After being rescued by a Tsonga Medicine Woman who was the head of the Lion Clan in South Africa, Linda gave up a career in international fashion and marketing and dedicated her life to looking after the endangered white lions.
 Once she made the commitment to protec the white lions, Linda founded the Global White Lion Protection Foundation.
 In South African culture white lions are said to appear when the world in in danger of extinction and need the message to return back to the sacred.
 They are also the protectors of the Nile Meridian line and the balance of the world waters.
 We believe Linda’s story exemplifies real courage and commitment to looking after our earth and waters.
 Click here for website Global White Lion Protection Foundations

 The Category of Commitment2Action Through Creativity: Linda Hogan, Writer